 LAMP, a local government investment pool, is administered by LAMP, Inc., a nonprofit corporation organized under the laws of the State of Louisiana, which was formed by an initiative of the State Treasurer in 1993.
 While LAMP is not required to be a registered investment company under the Investment Company Act of 1940, its investment policies are similar to those established by Rule 2a7, which governs registered money market funds.
 The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term, high quality investments.
-The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LSA-R.S.
-33:2955.
-Accordingly, LAMP investments are restricted to securities issued, guaranteed, or backed by the U.S. Treasury, the U.S. Government, or one of its agencies, enterprises or instrumentalities, as well as repurchase agreements collateralized by those securities.
+The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest.
+Accordingly, LAMP investments are restricted to securities issued, guaranteed or backed by the U.S. Treasury, The U.S. Government or one of its agencies, enterprises or instrumentalities, as well as repurchase agreements collateralized by those securities.

 The dollar weighted average portfolio maturity of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days.
 The fair value of investments is determined on a weekly basis to monitor any variances between amortized cost and fair value.
-For purposes of determining participants' shares, investments are valued as amortized cost.
+For purposes of determining participants' shares, investments are valued at amortized cost.
 The fair value of participants' position is the same as the value of the pool shares.
 LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
-Investments in LAMP as of December 31, 2020, amounted to \$540,181 and are classified on the Statement of Net Position as "Cash and Cash Equivalents".
+Investments in LAMP as of December 31, 2020, amounted to \$1,409,677 and are considered cash equivalents for reporting purposes.